nautilus-os/NautilusOS/README.md

 - [ ] make wallpaper customizable
 - [ ] actually make themes work
 - [ ] app store improvements  (rn can only install built in apps)
-- [ ] FIX BROWSER it doesnt rly work as a proxy rn due to it being broken
+- [x] FIX BROWSER it doesnt rly work as a proxy rn due to it being broken
+- [ ] make tabs and stuff work
 - [ ] Add feature to confirm page closing to stop Securly, GoGuardian etc.
 - [ ] Add option to increase/decrease window transparancy